J-Ajah/J-Ajah/README.md

-# 👋 Hello there, I'm Justice Ajah!
+# Hello, I'm Justice Ajah!

-I'm a Software Engineer
+A Software Engineer

-Passionate about building scalable, high-performance applications, I specialize in web, mobile, and desktop development, with expertise in cloud architecture as a Certified Solutions Architect.
+Passionate in building scalable, high-performance applications, I specialize in web, mobile, and desktop development, with expertise in cloud architecture as a Certified Solutions Architect.
 I thrive in dynamic environments, constantly evolving with the latest industry innovations.

 Let's collaborate and bring your ideas to life.